 - It’s paid for.
 For those of us who at one time or another in our lives have experienced the anchor of a car payment, once it’s gone, it’s an experience you never want to revisit.

 - Cars are almost always going to go down in value.
 Think of the graph of y=1/2^x.
 This is the value of a car over time.
 Why buy at the top of the curve?

-- I’d rather tie up that money in either investments or in experiences.
-If I buy a new-to-me car every 5 years and spend $5k on the car – being careful to buy a mechanically sound car so that I don’t find myself as penny wise and pound foolish as I pay for the fifteenth new transmission – rather than every 3 years and spending $20k on the car, I’ve freed up approximately $5,333 per year to spend on other things.
+- I’d rather tie up that money in either investments or experiences.
+If I buy a new-to-me car every 5 years and spend $5k on the car – being careful to buy a mechanically sound car so that I don’t find myself as penny-wise and pound-foolish as I pay for the fifteenth new transmission – rather than every 3 years and spending $20k on the car, I’ve freed up approximately $5,333 per year to spend on other things.

 - Who do you really think you’re going to impress with that car?
-If someone makes a permanent judgment about you based on the car that you drive, then you don’t really want to associate/befriend/love/do business with that person, do you?
+If someone makes a permanent judgment about you based on the car that you drive a beater, then you don’t really want to associate/befriend/love/do business with that person, do you?

 If you really, really, really love cars and want to buy a nice one and have room in your overall investment and spending plan for one, that’s great.
 However, don’t just buy a nice car because you think that you have to impress someone.
 You might blow me off the line at the red light (beware, though, I have lightning reflexes!), but by the time you’re a speck in my forward vision, I’ll have forgotten all about you.
 Your pocketbook, on the other hand, may not for a long time.